 The bad news is that prions in urine and feces underscore the environmental nightmare associated with Alzheimer’s disease, Creutzfeldt-Jakob disease (CJD), Parkinson’s, Huntington’s and prion diseases among livestock and wildlife.
 Although there are many causes for prion disease, many people and animals are contracting it from environmental exposure (food, water and soil) and then contaminating the environment even more with their own bodily fluids.
 Once victims die, carcasses also contaminate soil and water.

 “This is the first time that prions have been detected in human urine,” Dr. Soto told Neurology Today.

 Soto failed to reference urine and blood studies performed earlier by Ruth Gabizon in 2001 and Reichl in 2002.
 These studies also detected prions in bodily fluids.
 Despite that detail, Soto’s findings can help focus global attention on the exploding prion problem.

 Dr. Stanley Prusiner earned a Nobel Prize in 1997 for identifying, naming and studying deadly prions.
 President Obama awarded Prusiner the National Medal of Science in 2010 to recognize the importance of his research.

-In June 2012, Prusiner confirmed that Alzheimer’s, Parkinson’s, Huntington’s and even ALS are prion diseases similar, if not identical, to CJD in people, mad cow disease in livestock and chronic wasting disease in wildlife.
+In June 2012, Prusiner confirmed that Alzheimer’s disease, Parkinson’s, Huntington’s and even ALS are prion diseases, if not identical, to CJD in people, mad cow disease in livestock and chronic wasting disease in wildlife.
 The variations in disease progression could be due to genetics in the patients or mutations in the prion, not different diseases entirely.